-This fungal disease is characterized by soft watery decay of the taproot near or at the soil line.
+This fungal disease is characterized by the soft, watery decay of the taproot near or at the soil line.
 The tops of the carrots wilt and may yellow as the disease progresses and mats of white mycelium grow on the root and soil surrounding the carrot.
 Small resting structures (sclerotia) develop on the mats of mycelium.

 Wilting may be misdiagnosed as being caused by Fusarium or Verticullum; however, in the case of southern blight infection, the leaves usually remain green.
 Bacterial wilt may also be suspected, but unlike bacterial wilt, the tell-tale mat of mycelium around the carrot is a clear sign of S. rolfsii.

 Once the fungus is apparent on the soil’s surface, the carrot has already rotted.